What is self-care?

 - Positive Affirmations – Each day (or in stressful situations) think through some kind thoughts about yourself and your life.
 Remind yourself that you have taken steps to care for yourself that might seem easy but are very important, like taking a shower, getting out of bed, or going for a walk.
 Remind yourself that you are worth praising through nice notes about your appearance, goals, and confidence on your mirror or written down throughout your day.

-- Ask for help – No one should be expected to go through life alone and everyone needs help from time-to-time.
-Asking loved ones for help with life feels overwhelming is important.
+- Ask for help – No one should be expected to go through life alone and everyone needs help from time to time.
+Asking loved ones for help when life feels overwhelming is important.

 - Remind yourself it is okay to walk away from situations that are too stressful or triggering.

-Contact the VictimConnect Hotline by phone at 1-855-4-VICTIM or by chat for more information or assistance in locating services that can help you or a loved one with self care ideas.
+Visit our VictimConnect Resource Map for additional resources or contact the VictimConnect Resource Center by phone or text at 1-855-4-VICTIM or by chat for more information or assistance in locating services that can help you or a loved one with self-care ideas.